tivac/aws-sig/README.md

 Supports query params, date overrides via `X-Amz-Date` or `Date` headers, multiple header values, and probably some other features.

-Tested in production against API Gateway & working.
+Tested against API Gateway so far.
 Your results may vary for other services, S3 seems especially fraught with peril. 💀